PatrickTangwen/cse15l_lab_reports2/index.md

 <br>
 * In this screenshot, `handleRequest` and main method in StringServer.java file are called.
 * The relevant argument is `4700` and `/add-message?s=Good Morning`.
 The value are Arraylist `words_arr` and String `output`.
 * When the argument is passed into the Hanlder method, `/add-message?s=Good Night` is break down into path + query.
 First, the method will check whether the value contains the path `/add-message`.
 If it does, it will extract the query part which is the `?s=Good Night`.
 Specifically, it will extract two parameters: `s` and the content after equal sign.
 In this example, the first parameter is 's' and the second one is `Good Night`.
 Then,`Good Night` will bed added into into the arraylist `word_arr`.
-If the element is never found in String `output`, then output will concatenate this element with a newline character `\n`.
+If the element is never found in the String `output`, then output will concatenate this element with a newline character `\n`.
 Right now, String `output` contains two words "Good Morning\n" and "Good Night\n".
 Finally, `output` is returned.

 **Part 2 Bug Analysis**<br>
 I choose bugs from reverseInPlace method in Array Methods part.<br>